|

 319. dilemma

-state of uncertainty or perplexity especially as requiring a choice between equally unfavorable options
+state of uncertainty in a choice between unfavorable options

 320. diphtheria